Owner: @Thomas Lavaur

 - A validator activity rule that distinguishes between active and inactive validators.

-- A reward formula for distributing the session’s accumulated funds at the end of the session.
+- A reward formula for distributing the session’s rewards at the end of the session.

-This document describes the protocol's logic for aggregating funds, and deterministically distributing rewards through Mantle Transactions.
+This document describes the protocol's logic for deterministically distributing rewards through Mantle Transactions for services.

 Overview

-The protocol unfolds over four key phases, aligned with validator sessions:
+The protocol unfolds over three key phases, aligned with validator sessions:

-- Activity Tracking (Session N+1): Validators submit signed activity messages to attest to their participation through a Mantle transaction, including an activity message (see SDP_ACTIVE).
+- Service Activity Tracking (Session N+1): Service validators submit signed activity messages to attest to their participation of session N through a Mantle Transaction, including an activity message (see SDP_ACTIVE).

-- Reward Distribution (Post-Session N+1): Rewards are distributed to validators marked as active for the service over several blocks.
-This is done through a single Mantle Transaction distributing for all services.
+- Service Reward Distribution (Post-Session N+1): Rewards are distributed to validators marked as active for the service over several blocks.
+This is done through a single Mantle Transaction per block, potentially distributing for all services if the sessions coincide.

 Core Properties: